joelburget/joelburget.com/src/pages/now.md

 ### Traveling / Exploring

-With planned trips to Alaska and Thailand.
+Currently planning to travel to Thailand and South Africa.
 I'm also still getting to know my new city -- Los Angeles.

 ### Fiction

-  - The Urth of the New Sun
   - Infinite Jest (I've been reading this for, like, a year)
+  - Hero with a Thousand Faces
+  - Peace (Gene Wolfe)

 ### Nonfiction